JankesJanco/exercises/sql-database-table-index/README.md

 millions of records, this query can be greatly optimized by defining an index on the row `price`.
 The question is how is this index used if we are selecting not from one table but from multiple tables joined by a condition.

+Imagine another case.
+We have a table `painting` which contains also columns `name` and `author_name`.
+We want to select all paintings of a given author and order them alphabetically by their names.
+Can we define an index to speed up such query.